-The subject site whether in whole or part is recorded as bushfire affected on a relevant map certified under Section 10.3 (2) of the Environmental Planning and Assessment Act 1979.
-The development relates to the subdivision of bushfire prone land and therefore must address the legislative requirements stipulated in Clause 4.46 of the EP&A Act 1979 and 100B of the Rural Fire Act 1997.
-The project is considered to be an integrated development and is required to be referred to the RFS for their approval and issuance of a Bushfire Safety Authority (BFSA).
+The subject site whether in whole or part is recorded as bushfire affected on a relevant map certified under Section 10.3 (2) of the Environmental Planning and Assessment Act 1979 (Refer figure 1.1).
+The development relates to the development of bushfire prone land and therefore must address the legislative requirements stipulated in Section 4.14 of the Environmental Planning and Assessment Act 1979.
+The development is required to comply with the New South Wales Rural Fire Service document Planning for Bushfire Protection (2019).